Get help from the council

 you find somewhere else to live

-If you don't keep to the plan
+If you do not keep to your personal plan

-The council must give you a written warning and reasonable time to do what is asked of you before they end their help.
+The council must give you a written warning and time to take the action before they end their help.